Shooter-06/SOEN-342-Project/README.md

 # SOEN 342 – Software Requirements and Deployment

-Project – Iteration 2
+Project – Iteration 3

 <h2> SOEN 342: Software Requirements and Deployment Objective </h2>
 The project will be developed incrementally over 3–4 iterations, following the formal software engineering process taught in the course.

-## :dart: Iteration 2 Objectives
+## :dart: Iteration 3 Objectives
 In this iteration, our tasks are to create the following:
-1. Updated Use-case diagram, including critical and non-critical use-cases
+1. Updated use-case diagram.
 2. Updated UML domain model
-3. Updated SSDs
+3. The sequence diagram for the sample export functionality.
-4. UML interaction diagrams for critical use-cases
+4. The OCL constraints.
-5. UML class diagram (partial design model)
+5. Updated README
-6. A Proof of Concept with the following functionality:
+5. The final project code with the following requirements
-  a) Task Search and View
+  a) Menu Item for Overloaded collaborators
-  b) Import from CSV
+  b) Gateway pattern to interface the domain with the iCal export library
-  c) Export to CSV
+  c) The export format must be done in iCalendar (.ics) format

 <h2>🍀Team information🍀</h2>